nerva-project/ledger/README.md

 # ledger-app-nerva

 Build from source:
+Install dependencies:
-Install dependencies: pcsc-tools pcscd libpcsclite1 libudev-dev libusb-1.0-0-dev python-dev virtualenv
+apt install pcsc-tools pcscd libpcsclite1 libudev-dev libusb-1.0-0-dev python-dev virtualenv libusb-dev libudev-dev

-You have to have to add the NanoS to /etc/libccid_Info.plist In <key>ifdVendorID</key> add the entry <string>0x2C97</string>
+You have to have to add the Nano S to /etc/libccid_Info.plist In <key>ifdVendorID</key> add the entry <string>0x2C97</string>
 In <key>ifdProductID</key> add the entry <string>0x0001</string>
 In <key>ifdFriendlyName</key> add the entry <string>Ledger Token</string>